marco-ballario/EzShop/Deliverables/UnitTestReport.md

 ### Code coverage report

-    <Add here the screenshot report of the statement and branch coverage obtained using
-    the Eclemma tool. >

     ![Use case diagram](./Images/coverage.png)

 ### Loop coverage analysis

     <Identify significant loops in the units and reports the test cases